-There are some alternatives of causal estimands apart from the difference of cumulative incidences.
-Generally, estimands should be defined as contrast of functionals of potential outcomes on a well-defined target population.
-Causal interpretations of such kind of estimands may rely on specific context as well as some implications.
+There are alternative causal estimands beyond the difference in cumulative incidences.
+Generally, estimands should be defined as a contrast of functionals of potential outcomes on a well-defined target population.
+Causal interpretations of such kinds of estimands may rely on specific contexts as well as some implications.
 For example, the average hazards ratio (AHR) integrates the ratio of hazards under the treated and under the control from treatment initiation to some time point $t$ \citep{kalbfleisch1981estimation, martinussen2020subtleties, prentice2022intention}, and the restricted mean time lost (RMTL) measures the survival time lost (or gained) by receiving active treatment compared to control in the time period from treatment initiation to some time point $t$ \citep{uno2015alternatives, zhao2016restricted}.
-Summarizing the treatment effect to a scaler provides convenience for inference and decision making, although some information is lost.
+Summarizing the treatment effect to a scalar provides convenience for inference and decision-making, although some information is lost.
 The five strategies in ICH E9 (R1) still apply to account for intercurrent events in these types of estimands.